robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 > Tiers III and IV attackers are better funded and have a level of expertise and sophistication sufficient to discover new vulnerabilities in systems and to exploit them

-> Tiers V and VI attackers can invest large amounts of money (billions) and time (years) to actually create vulnerabilities in systems, including systems that are otherwise strongly protected.
+> Tiers V and VI attackers can invest large amounts of money (billions) and time (years) to actually create new vulnerabilities in systems, including systems that are otherwise strongly protected.
 Think about this one.
 Most businesses are woefully underprepared to handle such attacks.
 Also, it would be extremely costly to defend against such well-resourced adversaries.

 Higher-tier attackers will use all capabilities available to them to attack a system but will usually try lower-tier exploits first before exposing their most advanced capabilities.
 Thankfully, Tier V and VI level capabilities are today limited to just a few countries such as the *United States, China and Russia*.
 Knowing this, the dominance of any one country in developing mass-market consumer electronic devices and network devices is perceived as a huge threat to the national security of other nations.